 What is Depreciation on Furniture?

-Depreciation on furniture in accounting terminology can be defined as the fall or reduction in the value of furniture i.e. any movable asset which is used to make any room, office, factory, etc. suitable for desired working conditions due to wear and tear use and/ or bypassing of time.
-In other words, it can be described as part of furniture cost price which is been charged as an expense in one accounting period.
+Depreciation of furniture in accounting terminology can be defined as the fall or reduction in the value of furniture, i.e., any movable asset used to make any room, office, factory, etc., suitable for desired working conditions due to wear and tear use and bypassing of time.
+In other words, it can be described as part of furniture cost price, which has been charged as an expense in one accounting period.

 How to Calculate Depreciation on Furniture?

-- In the case of the Rate method, certain rates may be prescribed at which yearly depreciation will be calculated and reduced from the value of the furniture.
+- In the case of the Rate method, specific rates may be prescribed at which yearly depreciation will be calculated and reduced from the value of the furniture.